andrewcooke/choochoo/docs/configuration.md

 * After making the changes, run the diary and check things look OK.
 If not, revert back to the copy you made earlier and try again.

+## Reset

+If you want to reset your configuration, simply delete the database.
+But remember that **this will also delete all your data**.

+Changing configuration but keeping data is difficult, but for examples of how to approach the problem see the migration scripts (used when the database schema changes) in `ch2.migraine`.

 ## Configuring with Python

+In the examples that follow I will use the Python command line directly.
+Using a script is similar and, because you can delete the database and re-run the script until debugged, more useful in practice.

 ### Connecting to the Database